hankbesser/recursive-agents/docs/LangGraph_RA_comp.md

 # Still doesn't capture iterative refinement process
 ```

-None of these approaches provide the automatic, structured thinking history that RC delivers out of the box.
+None of these approaches provide the automatic, structured thinking history that RA delivers out of the box.

-## RC + LangGraph: Best of Both Worlds
+## RA + LangGraph: Best of Both Worlds

 ### Zero-Friction Integration